vmware-archive/transport-go/README.md

 ### [What is `plank`?](https://github.com/vmware/transport-go/tree/main/plank)

 `plank` is 'just enough' of a platform for building just about anything you want.
-Run REST and Async APIs with the same code, build simple or complex services that can be exposed to any client in any manner.
+Run RESTful and AsyncAPIs with the same code, build simple or complex services that can be exposed to any client in any manner.
 Talk over WebSockets and pub/sub and streaming, or call the same APIs via REST mappings. `plank` can do it all.
 It's tiny, super-fast and runs on any platform.
 Runs in just a few megabytes of memory, and can be compiled down to the same.
 It can be used for micro-services, daemons, agents,